Skip to content

 Sub-words Parts of a word like morphemes, stems and roots Categorization

-Syncon Topics The topics that in the Knowledge Graph are attributed to the concepts (syncon) corresponding to the text words Categorization
+Syncon Topics The topics that in the knowledge graph are attributed to the concepts (syncon) corresponding to the text words Categorization

-Syncons Knowledge Graph concepts (syncon) corresponding to text words Categorization and extraction
+Syncons Knowledge graph concepts (syncon) corresponding to text words Categorization and extraction

 Title case words Capitalized words Extraction